by City staff

 Municipal sewer line systems are critical to public safety and environmental protection.
 These systems collect and transport sewage to the treatment facility.

 As you would imagine, wastewater contains harmful constituents that can become a public health hazard and/or environmental problem if the raw sewage is not safely conveyed and treated.
 Efficient, updated sewage system infrastructure is essential to providing durable, reliable wastewater treatment and service for our community.

 As a 150+ year-old city, Ventura’s infrastructure has some very outdated sewer systems where replacement isn’t an option, it’s a necessity.
+So, if a sewer line breaks or need of repair, it might be a good idea to at least try and replace it as soon as possible.
+Thankfully there are companies out there (such as Sewer Pipe Repair – No-Dig Pipe Lining – Zurn Plumbing) that can help.
 Recently, the City of Ventura’s Public Works Construction division completed the Front Street sewer line replacement project between Ash Street and Ann Street.
 This project replaced sewer pipes that were originally constructed in segments — with the earliest segments constructed in 1927 and the most recent completed in 1978.
 The City replaced approximately 1,500 linear feet of 8-inch diameter sewer pipes with new, wider capacity 15-inch sewer pipes.
 Throughout the construction period, nearby businesses continued to receive sewer service and remained open for their customers.
 (Thank you to the businesses and customers for their patience and understanding during this important construction work!)